kristinca/divisible/README.md

-My first program that handles exceptions in python. ^^
+My first programs that handles exceptions in python. ^^